 The emergency reserve fund, primarily casino money, would have about a $4 million balance, Yagelski said.
 On Wednesday, the Michigan City Redevelopment Commission unanimously approved its $12.1 million share of the cost.
 RDC President Don Babcock said $6.7 million would be paid for up front with the remaining $5.39 million financed over a 30-year period.
 Money from the tax increment financing district on the city’s south side will cover both the initial payment and financing, he said.

-Read the full article by Stan Maddux here at NWI Times.
+Article by Stan Maddux at NWI Times.